sgnus-etp/NUS-GHCP-Enablement/README.md

 Imagine you are a deep learning specialist working on a research project to improve image classification accuracy.
 You have identified that certain parameters in your model need to be optimized to achieve better results.
 You decide to use GitHub Copilot to help you refine these parameters quickly.

 ##### Example Prompt:
-"Assume that you are a deep learning specialist.
+`Assume that you are a deep learning specialist.
 Do the following changes in the codebase and suggest optimizations in the architecture:
 Set the maximum number of epochs to 500.
 Use average pooling as the pooling type.
-Include larger image sizes in the dataset."
+Include larger image sizes in the dataset.`

 https://github.com/user-attachments/assets/b5b178cb-1581-46b9-b075-a2ff6d224dcd